Hand jive: Songs referring to "Hand Jive"

-The hand jive was popularized in the States by Johnny Otis's "Willie and the Hand Jive", described as a "funky blues rendition in a Bo Diddley styling" and "another approach to the growing Stateside interest in the British originated hand dance."
+The hand jive was popularized in the United States by Johnny Otis's "Willie and the Hand Jive", described as a "funky blues rendition in a Bo Diddley styling" and "another approach to the growing Stateside interest in the British originated hand dance."

 This song exhibited the Bo Diddley beat, a rhythm that originated in Afro-Latin music and was brought into mainstream American music by Bo Diddley.
 It has since influenced generations of musicians.

 Jazz trumpeter Miles Davis has a track titled "Hand Jive," written by drummer Tony Williams, on the album Nefertiti from 1967.

 Versions

 Eric Clapton did a version of the Johnny Otis song in 1974 that reached the Top 40.

 Additionally, "Willie and the Hand Jive" was played on several occasions by the New Riders of the Purple Sage featuring Jerry Garcia from the Grateful Dead.

 George Thorogood and the Delaware Destroyers recorded a version of "Willie and the Hand Jive" and a music video.